Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Introduction

 \subsection{Contributions}

-A major assumption in the storable good market model of \citet{dudine2006storable} is that the good is infinitesimally divisible.
-In addition, they consider that either there is a single consumer in the market who can always obtain some positive additional utility by consuming an additional fraction of the good (no matter how small that fraction is), or that there is a continuum of non-atomic buyers.
-In this paper we analyze the market of a retailer selling storable goods in which either (1) there is a finite (possibly very large) number of buyers with a unitary demand per period or (2) there is a single buyer with an arbitrary demand per period but who can only obtain an utility from an integral number of items.
-Equivalently, the items are {\em indivisible}.
+In this paper we consider the model of a retailer selling storable goods used in \citet{dudine2006storable}, but in which the items are {\em indivisible}.
+Specifically, we assume that either (1) there is a finite (possibly very large) number of buyers with a unitary demand per period or (2) there is a single buyer with an arbitrary demand per period, but can only obtain value from an integral number of items.

 Our main contributions are as follows.
 We first characterize the optimal preannounced pricing strategy for the retailer.
 We then show that it can be computed efficiently and that, under this preannounced price mechanism, the consumers will not stockpile the good.
 We next show that it is possible for (i) prices to be lower, (ii) retailer's profits to be higher and (iii) the consumer surplus to be higher, if the retailer uses a contingent pricing mechanism rather than a preannounced price mechanism.
 These last three results are surprising, since they are in complete contrast to the case of a retailer for divisible storable goods \citep{dudine2006storable}.